 Why We Chose It: Curdbox’s monthly boxes are entire experiences with fun monthly themes, offbeat pairings, curated playlists, and plenty of extra information that take cheese subscriptions way beyond a few cheeses plopped on a board.

 Collaborations with chefs and artisan producers

-Not for those who want cheese the main focus
+Not for those who only want to receive cheese

 Monthly frequency is the only option